 A friend suggested the answer is to teach the dog to sit on a mat on command.
 That way he sits still and you know where he is when you answer the door.
-Sounds a good idea, but how to put theory into practice?
+Sounds like a good idea, but how do you put this theory into practice?

 To do this requires little by way of equipment but a lot by way of patience and consistency.

 As well as time and patience you'll need: